 Nevertheless, if there is some reason that your application really should be given immediate attention—that is, put ahead of all the other waiting applications—you should ask for what is called "Expedited Processing."
 While requesting an expedite is best done with an attorney's help, we will describe what it involves below.

-You might have heard about something called "Premium Processing," by which employers sponsoring immigrants for work visas can pay a huge fee to have the petition decided within a short time.
-Unfortunately, this is not available to other types of immigration applicants.
+You might have heard about something called "Premium Processing," by which some applicants can pay a huge fee to have USCIS make a decision on their application or petition within a short time, around two weeks.
+Unfortunately, this is not available to most types of immigration applicants.

 If USCIS were ready to grant speedy processing to everyone, it wouldn't always be delayed.
 Thus you will need to make sure you can describe a true emergency need for help, such as: